AmasaDelano/dw-srd-offline/src/markdown/Wizard.md

 Replaces: Logical

-When you **use strict deduction to analyze your surroundings**, you can discern realities with Int instead of Wis.
+When you **use strict deduction to analyze your surroundings**, you can discern realities with INT instead of WIS.
 On a 12+ you get to ask the GM any three questions, not limited by the list.

 ### Arcane Armor